hangrybear666/12-devops-bootcamp__terraform/README.md

 1. Provision an EC2 instance with VPC, Internet Gateway, Route Table, Security Group, Subnet and initialization bash script
 2. (Modularized) Provision an EC2 instance with VPC, Internet Gateway, Route Table, Security Group, Subnet and initialization bash script
 3. Provide an EKS cluster /w 3 Nodes in a VPC with private & public subnets using predefined AWS EKS modules
+4. CI-CD Integration of Terraform Provisioning as Stage in declarative Jenkins pipeline

 <b><u>The exercise projects are:</u></b>
 1. wip